GudHubPlatform/ssg-web-components-library/src/components/image-component/image-component.readme.md

 We have two different ways to use this component:

-1. Automatically: pass `data-src` and `data-url` attributes – the image will be fetched, saved, and loaded automatically (SSR supported).
+1. Automatically: pass `data-url` attribute – the image will be fetched, saved, and loaded automatically (SSR supported).
 2. Manually: use `src` to provide a static image path.

 **Manually example:**